 There are a lot of sources and places to be visited when doing a genealogy search, and gathering additional information is very important if you want to put together a good family tree.
 Apart from speaking to your relatives and putting together research logs and charts, you can also conduct a thorough internet search to see if there is anything else that you can find.
 There are many websites and tips for genealogical research that have the largest collections of free genealogy records and free name-search databases.

 Exploring specific websites after searching for last names in your family will also help you put together your family tree.
 Visiting your local family history centers can give you a lot of new information about what you are looking for.
 In the US, there are over 4000 family history centers where anyone can access a large collection of genealogical information.
 Using the local centers, you can find microfilm records from all over the world.

 Decide What You Want to Learn

-Review what you have put together so far and figure out what information is still missing.
-Determine what family members or individuals intrigue you the most and make a list of the few missing pieces, to narrow down your search and set an objective or question to research.
-Make sure to focus on one question at a time as multi-tasking when doing genealogy leads to confusion and errors.
+Evaluate what you have put together so far and figure out what information is still missing.
+Determine what family members or individuals intrigue you the most and put together a list of the missing pieces to narrow down your search and set an objective or question to research, to make sure that you do not get distracted by the abundance of information.

 Prepare the Research Questions